 - Make prior arrangements to spend the night at a nearby hotel

-Here at Edelman, Krasin and Jaye, we hope that you and your loved ones ring in a happy and safe New Year.
+Here at Edelman, Krasin and Jaye, we hope that you and your loved ones ring in a happy and safe New Year’s Eve.
 If you are involved in an accident, we provide compassionate, client-focused personal injury representation.

 We advocate for clients in Suffolk and Nassau Counties, and provide confidential case reviews free of charge.
-If you need expert legal guidance, call 1-800-469-7429 to speak with a New York City & Long Island car accident lawyer.
+If you need expert legal guidance, call 1-800-469-7429 and go to our contact page to speak with a New York City & Long Island car accident lawyer.

 - American Safety Council, The Six Most Dangerous Holidays to be on the Road https://blog.americansafetycouncil.com/six-most-dangerous-holidays-to-be-on-the-road-2/